rgwood/systemctl-tui/README.md

 If you'd rather build from scratch you will need [Rust installed](https://rustup.rs/).
 Then either:

-1. Run `cargo install systemctl-tui`
+1. Run `cargo install systemctl-tui --locked`
 2. Clone the repo and run `cargo build --release` to get a release binary at `target/release/systemctl-tui`

 ### Distro Packages